kennethwang14/kennethwang14.github.io/_posts/blog/2015-04-12-responsive-web-design.md

 ##### Examples of responsive web design on this website #####

-From a technical point of view, Responsive Web Design can be built with smart CSS Media Queries.....
+You can think of Responsive Web Design as "fluid layout with the same content".
+From a technical point of view, Responsive Web Design can be built with smart CSS Media Queries.
+Here is a starter template from Andy Clark.

 ``` css
 /* Smartphones (portrait and landscape) ----------- */